 Tarifa, located at the southern end of Spain’s Costa de la Luz, is the meeting point of the Mediterranean Sea and the Atlantic Ocean.
 Tarifa is the most southern city in Spain and lies just 14 kms from the coast of North Africa.

 Playa de los Lances is a 7km stretch of wide golden sands and is on the Atlantic side of the town.
 The waves here can be huge but, on a calm day, there’s nothing better than a dip in the clear waters.
-If you prefer your beach to be sheltered from the wind then head to the tiny Playa Chica on the Mediterranean side.
+If you prefer your beach to be a bit more sheltered from the wind then head to the tiny Playa Chica on the Mediterranean side.

 If beaches aren’t your thing then how about these ideas?

 A walk along the causeway leads to the southernmost tip of Europe and an old military fortress (which is, unfortunately, closed to the public).
 From here you have the Mediterranean Sea on one side of you and the Atlantic Ocean on the other, not to mention a fantastic view back to Tarifa itself.
 Just to prove it, there are signs halfway along the causeway!

 Depending on the weather, you might find yourself dodging the waves on the causeway so be prepared!

 As you walk back towards Tarifa, you’ll see this fortress overlooking the causeway, with Playa Chica to its left and Playa de los Lances to its right.
 Despite appearances to the contrary, this fortress was only completed in 1933.
 It.
 It was badly damaged during the Spanish Civil War and is now in a state of disrepair so, unfortunately, can’t be visited.